InfiniteVerma/rrpc/README.md

 V2
  - [x] Pass port as a variable
  - [x] JSON serialization
- - [x] User can choose string/json as an option
+ - [x] User can choose btw string/json at init time

 V3
  - [ ] Multiple clients.
-To speed up, server listens and swaps a short lived thread to execute each request from a pool?
+To speed up, server listens and spawns a short lived thread to execute each request from a pool?
+ - [ ] If sync, server main thread executes and returns.
+If async, dispatches a worker thread to do the job
  - [ ] Proper error handling

 V3.5